sillybytes/sillybytes/posts/legacy/2016/08/tdd-test-driven-development-physical.md

 > (and testing in general) tools.
 It will not boost your productivity nor make
 > you a better programmer or TDD practitioner, but it looks cool :)

-Let's explain how it works, it's very simple:

 <!--more-->

 # Hardware

-The **atmega328p** AVR microcontroller is very popular and cheap, but if you buy them on Ebay for example, chances are it comes with the Arduino bootloader, which gets in the way because we can perfectly use the internal oscillator instead of an external 16Mhz crystal.
-So the first thing to do is change the fuses to the default ones:
+The *atmega328p* AVR chip is very popular and cheap, so much so, that chances are high you got it with the Arduino bootloader, which gets in the way as we can perfectly use the internal oscillator at 1Mhz instead of an external 16Mhz crystal.
+Fix this by changing the fuses:

 ```shell
 # avrdude -p m328p -c usbasp -U lfuse:w:0x62:m -U hfuse:w:0xd9:m
 ```

-Now we are using the internal 1MHz oscillator, perfect!

 The circuit is simple enough to mount in some perfboard.
-Additionally, I added some small neodymium magnets in the back to stick it easily close to my monitors.
+Additionally, I added some small neodymium magnets in the back for mounting purposes.

 ![](/img/tddlight/img1.jpg){.img-responsive}
 ![](/img/tddlight/img2.jpg){.img-responsive}